Abela-zr/Abela-zr.github.io/_pages/about.md

 # 🔥 News
-- *2025.01*: &nbsp;🎉🎉 One paper "Detection of Breath Nitric Oxide at Ppb Level Based on Multiperiodic Spectral Reconstruction Neural Network" is accepted by Analytical Chemistry.
+- *2025.01*: &nbsp;🎉 One paper "Detection of Breath Nitric Oxide at Ppb Level Based on Multiperiodic Spectral Reconstruction Neural Network" is accepted by Analytical Chemistry.
-- *2024.12*: &nbsp;🎉🎉 I won the "Star Arrow Science and Technology Star Young Research Scholarship（星箭科技星青年科研奖学金）"sponsored by Star Arrow Science and Technology.
+- *2024.12*: &nbsp;🎉 I won the "Star Arrow Science and Technology Star Young Research Scholarship（星箭科技星青年科研奖学金）"sponsored by Star Arrow Science and Technology.
-- *2024.12*: &nbsp;🎉🎉 I was awarded the "Star Community AI Developer of the Year（飞桨星河社区年度AI开发者）" by Baidu PaddlePaddle.
+- *2024.12*: &nbsp;🎉 I was awarded the "Star Community AI Developer of the Year（飞桨星河社区年度AI开发者）" by Baidu PaddlePaddle.
-- *2024.11*: &nbsp;🎉🎉 I won the "Model Student of Yanshan University（燕山大学三好学生标兵）".
+- *2024.11*: &nbsp;🎉 I won the "Model Student of Yanshan University（燕山大学三好学生标兵）".
-- *2024.11*: &nbsp;🎉🎉 I won the "Haitian Fund Scholarship（海天基金奖学金）" sponsored by Haitian Group.
+- *2024.11*: &nbsp;🎉 I won the "Haitian Fund Scholarship（海天基金奖学金）" sponsored by Haitian Group.
-- *2024.10*: &nbsp;🎉🎉 I won the "National Scholarship（国家奖学金）".
+- *2024.10*: &nbsp;🎉 I won the "National Scholarship（国家奖学金）".
-- *2024.09*: &nbsp;🎉🎉 One paper "Optical chemical gas sensor based on spectral autocorrelation: A method for online detection of nitric oxide and ammonia in exhaled breath" is accepted by Sensors and Actuators B: Chemical.
+- *2024.09*: &nbsp;🎉 One paper "Optical chemical gas sensor based on spectral autocorrelation: A method for online detection of nitric oxide and ammonia in exhaled breath" is accepted by Sensors and Actuators B: Chemical.
-- *2024.07*: &nbsp;🎉🎉 One paper "Ppb-Level Ammonia Sensor for Exhaled Breath Diagnosis Based on UV-DOAS Combined with Spectral Reconstruction Fitting Neural Network" is accepted by ACS Sensors.
+- *2024.07*: &nbsp;🎉 One paper "Ppb-Level Ammonia Sensor for Exhaled Breath Diagnosis Based on UV-DOAS Combined with Spectral Reconstruction Fitting Neural Network" is accepted by ACS Sensors.
-- *2024.04*: &nbsp;🎉🎉 One paper "Multiparameter gas sensor based on UV-SFR combined with wavelet transform-neural network at ppb level" is accepted by Optics & Laser Technology.
+- *2024.04*: &nbsp;🎉 One paper "Multiparameter gas sensor based on UV-SFR combined with wavelet transform-neural network at ppb level" is accepted by Optics & Laser Technology.
-- *2024.01*: &nbsp;🎉🎉 One paper "Ultrasensitive Online NO Sensor Based on a Distributed Parallel Self-Regulating Neural Network and Ultraviolet Differential Optical Absorption Spectroscopy for Exhaled Breath Diagnosis" is accepted by ACS Sensors.
+- *2024.01*: &nbsp;🎉 One paper "Ultrasensitive Online NO Sensor Based on a Distributed Parallel Self-Regulating Neural Network and Ultraviolet Differential Optical Absorption Spectroscopy for Exhaled Breath Diagnosis" is accepted by ACS Sensors.
-- *2023.10*: &nbsp;🎉🎉 I won the "National Scholarship（国家奖学金）".
+- *2023.10*: &nbsp;🎉 I won the "National Scholarship（国家奖学金）".
-- *2023.08*: &nbsp;🎉🎉 I won the "PaddlePaddle Developers Expert（飞桨开发者技术专家）" by Baidu PaddlePaddle.
+- *2023.08*: &nbsp;🎉 I won the "PaddlePaddle Developers Expert（飞桨开发者技术专家）" by Baidu PaddlePaddle.
-- *2023.07*: &nbsp;🎉🎉 One paper "A ppb-level online detection system for gas concentrations in CS2/SO2 mixtures based on UV-DOAS combined with VMD-CNN-TL model" is accepted by Sensors and Actuators B: Chemical.
+- *2023.07*: &nbsp;🎉 One paper "A ppb-level online detection system for gas concentrations in CS2/SO2 mixtures based on UV-DOAS combined with VMD-CNN-TL model" is accepted by Sensors and Actuators B: Chemical.

 # 📝 Publications